ameersarwar/cross_expression/README.md

 <img width="636" alt="Screenshot 2024-07-08 at 11 28 49 PM" src="https://github.com/ameersarwar/cross_expression/assets/174621170/f9959852-b604-48c5-8c34-dbd0246199f5">

-We can see the scores for the target cell (`Cell`) and neighbors `1:5` as specified in `window_sizes = 1:5`.
+We can see the scores for the target cell (`Cell`) and the neighbors `1:5` as specified in `window_sizes = 1:5`.
 The `window_sizes` input can be non-continuous and in any order, e.g., `window_sizes = c(100, 2:5, 12)`

 The bullseye scores can be used for subsequent analysis.
 For example, one can present the scores as ratio of the neighbor to target scores (`ratio_to_co = TRUE` in the `bullseye_scores` function) and compare these across different genes or tissues, etc.

 **!!
 Important !!**

 Cross-expression is conceptualized without considering direction.
-Specifically, the p-values in `cross_expression` or correlations in `cross_expression_correlation` consider cases where gene A or gene B is in the target cell.
+Specifically, the p-values in `cross_expression` or correlations in `cross_expression_correlation` consider the cases where gene A or gene B is in the target cell.
 The outputs are the FDR-corrected lower p-values and average correlation, respectively.

 Like the two cross-expression functions, the `bullseye_scores` consider both cases above.
 Unlike these functions, however, the `bullseye_scores` present both directions as outputs, making the output size here twice as large as in the two cross-expression functions.
 Thus, the user can average the directional information or take the minimum, etc., if a unidirectional output is desired for `bullseye_scores`.

 ### Bullseye plot

-An effective way of visualizing the effect size is in the form of bullseye plots.
+An effective way to visualize the effect size is in the form of bullseye plots.
 These require a vector of input scores, where the first score corresponds to the target cell and subsequent scores represent `window_sizes`.
 Therefore, the most straightforward way of making bullseye plots is to extract the scores from `bull` (which is storing the output of the `bullseye_scores` function).

 Here, we make a bullseye plot for an example gene pair `Galntl6` (central cell) and `Nrg1` (neighbors):
 ```{r}